-Artist Stephanie Corne, a French born, New York based painter, held her first public exhibition of her highly anticipated work at Flyer Art Gallery in Rome, Italy in February 2016.
+Artist Stephanie Corne, a French born, New York based painter, exhibited at Flyer Art Gallery in Rome, Italy in February 2016.
 The debut is followed with four exhibitions in 2016.
 Ms. Corne’s “Embodiment” and “Facemotion” series have garnered significant attention for their evocative content, social commentary and innovative presentation format.
 In her paintings and performance art, Corne transforms the traditional canvas workspace into a multi-dimensional stage, painting her subjects in real time.
 She combines still photography, digital video and choreographed story elements to document her subjects.

 Her “Vitiligo” project was featured in an article on CNN.com in June 25, 2014: